alexksikes/fSphinx/tutorial/README.md

     # and fetch the results form the DB
     hits = db_fetch.Fetch(results)

-The object "hits" behaves like a normal sphinx results but each match has an additional field called "@hit" for each field value retrieved.
+The object "hits" behaves like a normal sphinx result set.
+However each match has an additional field called "@hit" for each field value retrieved.
 Let's see how this looks like (only showing the first result and omitting some lengthy attributes):

     # looking at the hits
     print hits